RoryV91/meetup/README.md

 ## Description

-"meetup" is a progressive web app designed to help users discover and organize events in their preferred cities.
-With features such as filtering events by city, toggling event details, specifying the number of events to display, and offline capability, "meetup" offers a seamless and customizable event browsing experience.
+"Meetup" is a progressive web app designed to help users discover and organize events in their preferred cities.
+With features such as filtering events by city, toggling event details, specifying the number of events to display, and offline capability, "Meetup" offers a seamless and customizable event browsing experience.
 Users can easily add shortcuts to the app on their home screens for quick access and visualize event data through interactive charts.
-Whether users are planning their social gatherings or professional networking events, "meetup" provides the tools they need to make informed decisions and stay connected with their communities.
+Whether users are planning their social gatherings or professional networking events, "Meetup" provides the tools they need to make informed decisions and stay connected with their communities.

 ## Key Features